The-Mummy/.github/profile/README.md

 + To push to the `main` branch, a pull request should be raised
 + Never commit `.env` or `.env.*` files.
 Create a `.gitignore` file and immediately these `env` files for git to ignore
 + Before you write anything, begin by writing unit tests.
++ All services should have a `/healthz` endpoint to be used for health checks.
 + Don't burn yourself out.
 Remember to have fun while also learning.

 Have a wonderful time with us.